Sublinearity of the number of semi-infinite branches for geometric random trees: Convergence in for the Euclidean FPP Tree

 Let $R>0$ be a (large) real number.
-If all the edges counting by $\psi_{r}$ have their endpoints inside the ball $B((r,0),R)$, then $\psi_{r}>n$ forces the PPP $\NN$ to have more than $n$ vertices in $B((r,0),R)$ (otherwise this would contradict the uniqueness of geodesics).
-And this event occurs with small probability (Lemma 11.1.1 of \cite{T}):
+If all the edges counting by $\psi_{r}$ have their endpoints inside the disk $D((r,0),R)$, then $\psi_{r}>n$ forces the PPP $\NN$ to have more than $n$ vertices in $D((r,0),R)$ (otherwise this would contradict the uniqueness of geodesics).
+This event occurs with small probability (by Lemma \ref{lem:Talagrand}):

-Assume now that (at least) one edge crossing the arc $a(r)$ admits one endpoint outside the ball $B(O,R)$.
-Such a long edge creates a large ball avoiding the PPP $\NN$.
-Indeed, for any given vertices $X,Y$, if the geodesic $\gamma_{X,Y}$ is reduced to the edge $\{X,Y\}$ then the ball with diameter $[X;Y]$ does not meet the PPP $\NN$.
-This elementary remark appears in the proof of Lemma 5 in \cite{HN97} and requires $\alpha\geq 2$.
+Assume now that (at least) one edge crossing the arc $\arc_{r}(0,2\pi)$ admits one endpoint outside the disk $D(O,R)$.
+Such a long edge creates a large disk avoiding the PPP $\NN$.
+Indeed, for any given vertices $X,Y$, if the geodesic $\gamma_{X,Y}$ is reduced to the edge $\{X,Y\}$ then the disk with diameter $[X;Y]$ does not meet the PPP $\NN$.
+This crucial remark appears in the proof of Lemma 5 in \cite{HN97} and requires $\alpha\geq 2$.
 To conclude it remains to exhibit an empty deterministic region.
-To do it, we can consider $\lfloor \pi R\rfloor + 1$ points on the sphere $S((r,0),\frac{R}{2})$ with a distance smaller than $1$ between two consecutive ones.
-Then, the existence of one edge crossing the arc $a(r)$ and having one endpoint outside $B(O,R)$ implies that a ball with radius $\frac{R}{3}$ and centered at one of these $\lfloor \pi R\rfloor + 1$ points avoids the PPP $\NN$.
+To do it, we can consider $\delta_{R}=\lfloor\pi R\rfloor+1$ disks $D_{1},\ldots,D_{\delta_{R}}$ with radius $R/3$ and centered at $\delta_{R}$ points of the circle $\CC((r,0),R/2)$.
+These $\delta_{R}$ centers can be chosen so that two consecutive ones are at distance smaller than $1$.
+Therefore, the existence of one edge crossing the arc $\arc_{r}(0,2\pi)$ and having one endpoint outside $D(O,R)$ forces (at least) one of the $D_{i}$'s to avoid the PPP $\NN$.
 This occurs with a probability smaller than

-Finally, it suffices to take $R=n^{1/4}$ in the bounds (\ref{step4FPP-1}) and (\ref{step4FPP-2}) which do not depend on $r$.
+It remains to take $R=n^{1/4}$ (for instance) so that the upper bounds (\ref{step4FPP-1}) and (\ref{step4FPP-2}) tends to $0$ as $n\to\infty$ uniformly on $r$.